Grain Drying and Storage | Specialty Industries HighlightComments Off on Grain Drying and Storage | Specialty Industries Highlight

 —0.100-inch 5052-H32 aluminum

-To learn more about our perforated and expanded metal solutions for grain dryers, check out our interactive infographic.
+To learn more about our perforated and expanded metal solutions for grain dryers, check out our infographic.
 And to explore how safety grating can benefit your specific application, download our free eBook, “The Benefits of Safety Grating Over Similar Options.”

 For many industrial companies, work platforms serve as a convenient, efficient way to maximize space.
 While many businesses use traditional work platforms such as steel mezzanines when building industrial structures, safety grating can be an ideal alternative, offering better protection and further enhancing safety.
 At Metalex, our safety grating features expanded metal to help prevent slips and falls in the workplace, reliably protecting employees, equipment, and facilities at large across a wide range of industries.

-Safety Grating in Communications Industry
+Safety Grating in the Communications Industry

 With the ongoing surge in electronic communications, more and more telecom companies are turning to safety grating for use in the construction of communication towers.